Authentic Lessons for 21st Century Learning

 • Lesson Slides (attached)

-• Gallery Walk images (attached; optional)
+• Gallery Walk Images slide deck (attached; optional; one set)

 • Highlighters (two colors per student)